A fresh take on risk and valuation

 New exposure class for regional governments and local authorities as well as public sector entities

-All exposures to such entities would be allocated to a new exposure class called "PSE-RGLA" (regardless of their current treatment as sovereign or bank exposures).
-Exposures in the exposure class "generic corporates" should be subject to the same standards.
-The input floors that apply to corporate exposures, for example, would also apply to exposures in the PSE-RGLA exposure class.
+All exposures to such entities would be allocated to a new exposure class called "PSE-RGLA" (regardless of their current treatment as sovereign or bank exposures) (Art.
+147-2

 Input floors under the A-IRB approach

 For both F-IRB and A-IRB, the PD risk parameter's values will change.
-Entry floors for corporates and retail assets have been raised to 0.05%, and QRPE revolvers have been raised to 0.1%.
+Entry floors for corporates and retail assets have been raised to 0.05%, and QRPE revolvers have been raised to 0.1% (Art.
+160.1 & 163.1).
 The input floors for LGD and CCF are new requirements for the A-IRB approach.
-The LGD for corporate unsecured loans is set at 25%, and the LGD for general retail unsecured loans is set at 30%, while the IRB-specific CCF entry level is set at 50% of the applicable CCF standardised approach.
+The LGD for corporate unsecured loans is set at 25%, and the LGD for general retail unsecured loans is set at 30% (Art.
+161-4 and 164-4), while the IRB-specific CCF entry level is set at 50% of the applicable CCF standardised approach for the revolving exposures where IRB-CCF are still authorized (Art.
+166-8c).

 Sovereign exposures are exempt from the PD, LGD, and CCF entry floors; nevertheless, the portion of the exposure not covered by collateral is subject to the appropriate PD, LGD, and CCF entry levels.